Macduff Lifeboat Station

-Macduff Lifeboat Station is located on Bankhead in Macduff, a harbour town and former Royal Burgh, which sits opposite Banff, Aberdeenshire on the eastern shore of the River Deveron, overlooking Banff Bay in Aberdeenshire, historically Banffshire, in north-east Scotland.
+Macduff Lifeboat Station is located on Bankhead in Macduff, a harbour town and former Royal Burgh, which sits on the eastern shore of the River Deveron, opposite Banff, Aberdeenshire on the western shore, overlooking Banff Bay in Aberdeenshire, historically Banffshire, in north-east Scotland.

 A lifeboat station was established at Macduff by the Royal National Lifeboat Institution (RNLI) in 1974, although a lifeboat station in this part of Aberdeenshire has been sited in various locations locally since 1860.
-Supporters and volunteers treat the station as 'one', regardless of the location.

 The station currently operates a lifeboat, Skipasund (B-933), on station since 2022.

 History

 In 1859, Capt.
-MacDonald, Commander of H.M.
-Coastguard at Banff, responded to the RNLI, who at the time were keen to place more lifeboats on the coast of Scotland.
+MacDonald, Commander of HM Coastguard at Banff, responded to the RNLI, who at the time were keen to place more lifeboats on the coast of Scotland.
 With the support of the Banff Harbour Trustees, he gained considerable support locally, and the RNLI established Banff Lifeboat Station in 1860.

 The station was officially renamed Banff & Macduff Lifeboat Station in 1902, although it appears to have been known by that name in most publications since 1860.

-In 1923, the lifeboat was relocated to Whitehills Harbour, with the name changed to Whitehills Lifeboat Station in 1924.
+In 1923, the Banff & Macduff lifeboat was relocated to Whitehills Harbour.
+The station name was changed to Whitehills Lifeboat Station in 1924.